elfeck/SGpp-wiki/Combigrid-quick-start-(C⁺⁺).md

 }
 ```

-@section combigrid_example_5 Example 5: Using different operations in each dimension
+### Example 5: Using different operations in each dimension

 This example shows how to apply different operators in different dimensions.